 While it is generally true to say that the law is a set of rules, do not assume that all rules are (or will be) automatically 'law'.
-There are numerous examples of rules governing daily behaviour that are not laws and, as a general rule, will not become laws; for example, rules controlling sport, games, social behaviour, family behaviour, or how a person should behave at school and university.
+There are numerous examples of rules governing daily behaviour that are not laws and will not become laws.
+For example, rules controlling sport, games, social behaviour, family behaviour, or how a person should behave at school and university.
 The reason for understanding the distinction between the two terms is found in the consequences associated with breaking them.
 Breach of a law generally carries heavier sanctions than breach of a rule.

 To determine when a rule becomes law is not always an easy task.
-Where did the rule come from; that is, who made it?
-As Figure 1.1 shows, the two main sources of legal rules in Australia are laws made by the Commonwealth, state and territory parliaments (Acts or statutes of parliaments) and the common law (decisions of the courts).
+Begin by considering the source of the 'rule'.
+Where did the rule come from?
+Who made it?
+As Figure 1.1 shows, the two main sources of legal rules in Australia are:

+- ▶ laws made by the Commonwealth, state and territory parliaments (Acts or statutes of parliaments); and - ▶ the common law (decisions of the courts).

 These rules are recognised as legal rules (or the law) because they govern or regulate all community behaviour and must be obeyed by everyone.
-The consequences for breaking them are enforced through the judicial system.
+The consequences of breaking them are enforced through the judicial system.

-On the other hand, rules made by persons (including organisations) apply only as guidelines for people belonging to a particular group or organisation.
-For example, the rules of the various sports codes apply only to participants who agree to be bound by them when participating in the sport, not to the community in general.
-In this type of case, rules are enforced by the organisation that makes the rules, usually though a tribunal system, and the consequences for a breach of the rules will often produce different outcomes from those you might get in the judicial system, such as the suspension of a player.
+On the other hand, rules made by persons or organisations apply only as guidelines for people belonging to the particular group, club or organisation that made the rule/s.
+For example, the rules of the various sports codes apply only to participants and members who agree to be bound by them when participating in the sport, not to the community in general.

+The rules are enforced by the organisation that makes them, usually through a tribunal system.
+The consequences of a breach of the rules will often be different from those that might occur in the judicial system, such as the suspension of a participant.

 Even though a rule may not be law, the law can still become involved in the manner in which 'the rule' of a club or association is applied and enforced.
 Under an area of law known as administrative law, the courts expect disciplinary tribunals to follow their own rules (what is known as procedural fairness) and give an accused a fair hearing (what is known as natural justice).

-Failure of a tribunal to follow the rules for a fair hearing, or give the accused player a fair hearing, could result in an accused player seeking the intervention of the Supreme Court to have the original decision of the tribunal declared null and void and struck down, or the matter being sent back to the tribunal for a re-hearing.
+Failure of a tribunal to follow the rules for a fair and impartial hearing could result in an accused participant seeking the intervention of the Supreme Court to have the original decision of the tribunal declared null and void and struck down, or the matter being sent back to the tribunal for a re-hearing.